joelouthan/Theologicus/src/author.md

 </div>

-## About Me
+## About

 Trying to spend all of days with God.
 I belong to my Beloved and my Beloved is mine forevermore.
 Also, Sarah's husband and papa to a few.
 Residing in Versailles, KY.
 Member at [Reforming Truth Church](https://reformingtruth.church).
-Joyfully ex-Evangelical turned Reformed--[1689 Confessional](confession-1689/1689-0-0.md).
+Joyfully ex-Evangelical turned Reformed Baptist--[1689 Confessional](confession-1689/1689-0-0.md).

 All of my life to write all of my days to express just how much he loves us.
 And with near certainty, when I am called to preach, I will be co-vocational.
 Thus, this website is an attempt to get a head start on sermon prep so that hopefully, by God's grace, I will be a little prepared to preach every day of the week and twice on Sunday.

-When I have 15 to 30 minutes to spare, I get to be [pretty mediocre at StarCraft 2](https://starcraft2.com/en-us/profile/1/1/9753175).
+And when I have 15 to 30 minutes to spare, I get to be [pretty mediocre at StarCraft 2](https://starcraft2.com/en-us/profile/1/1/9753175).